-Port Jefferson is a blue-collar town, with 52.84% of people working in blue-collar occupations, while the average in America is just 27.7%.
+When you are in Port Jefferson, you'll notice that it is more blue-collar than most other communities in America.
+52.84% of Port Jefferson’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Port Jefferson is a village of sales and office workers, production and manufacturing workers, and construction workers and builders.
 There are especially a lot of people living in Port Jefferson who work in office and administrative support (19.32%), healthcare (6.82%), and food service (4.55%).

 The village is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Port Jefferson has relatively fewer families with younger children, and/or college students.
 Combined, this makes Port Jefferson a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.